 Theo gives a whole seemingly heartwarming speech about how it doesn't matter if he doesn't succeed in school because Cliff should support him anyway because he's his son.
-Cliff responds: "Theo, that is the DUMBEST thing I've ever heard in my life.
-No wonder you get Ds in everything!"
+Cliff responds: "Theo, that's the DUMBEST thing I've ever heard in my life.
+It's no wonder you get Ds in everything!"

 What makes it even funnier?
 The audience had just finished applauding Theo's speech.